 A T-score for bone density reflects how much your bone density is higher or lower than that of a healthy, 30-year-old adult.

-The following ranges should be used to understand T-scores for osteoporosis:
+The following ranges should be used to interpret T-scores for osteoporosis:1

 - Normal Bone Density: -1 and above